post-forking/post-forking/readme.txt

 3. Log into your WordPress install as an administrator, and navigate to the plugins screen from the left-hand menu
 4. Activate Post Forking

+= Building =

+To compile javascript / stylesheets, simple run `script/build` from the projet's root directory.

 == Frequently Asked Questions ==

 Please see (and feel free to contribute to) the [Frequently Asked Questions Wiki](https://github.com/benbalter/post-forking/wiki/Frequently-Asked-Questions).